SuperJMN/ParrotDiscoReflight/README.md

 # This is a work in progress
 Yes, and I'm working hard to improve it.

-# Get it!
+# Run it!
- - You can build it from the sources
+ - [Get it](https://www.microsoft.com/en-us/p/parrot-disco-reflight/9nfm9m32kb72) from the Microsoft Store
- - *(pending)* or your can just get it from the Microsoft Store.
+ - Or build it from the sources 😁

 # Donations are welcome!
 If you find this useful, feel free to [buy me a coffee](http://paypal.me/superjmn).
 Thanks in advance!!